Published in Digital Commerce 360 by Internet Retailer May 28, 2018

-The new hot thing… a lot of buzz…but what is a Progressive Web App (PWA)?
+The new hot thing… a lot of buzz…but what are Progressive Web Apps (PWA)?
 Are they an app?
 A website?
-The name is confusing, but the potential upside PWAs offer online retailers is becoming increasingly apparent, as conversion rates from mobile traffic continue to stagnate, while traffic grows.
+The name is confusing, but the potential upside PWAs offer online retailers is becoming increasingly apparent.
+Conversion rates from mobile traffic continue to stagnate, while traffic grows.

-In this post, I will shed some light on PWAs by explaining the problem they are trying to solve, what they are, and why this new mobile technology toolkit has a clear benefits for both consumers and merchants in an ever-increasingly mobile world.
+In this post, I will shed some light on PWAs by explaining the problems they are trying to solve, and what they are.
+I will also explain why this new mobile technology toolkit has clear benefits for both consumers and merchants in an ever-increasingly mobile world.

 The Problem

 Online retailers have a big problem: stagnant mobile conversion rates.
-When Responsive Web Design (RWD) took the e-commerce world by storm five years ago, retailers happily jumped at the chance to offer a “one site for everyone” strategy that simply reformatted their desktop sites to fit smaller screens.
-It sounded great and, while there were sacrifices in page-load times, many online retailers welcomed the perceived simplicity and reduced workload that RWD promised.
+When Responsive Web Design (RWD) took the e-commerce world by storm five years ago, retailers happily jumped at the chance to offer a “one site for everyone” strategy.
+They simply reformatted their desktop sites to fit smaller screens.
+It sounded great!
+While there were sacrifices in page-load times, many online retailers welcomed the perceived simplicity and reduced workload that RWD promised.

-Remember, the mobile site is really just a reformatted version of the responsively built desktop site and, as such, stagnated mobile conversion rates cannot even be addressed as a specific problem to solve.
+Remember, the mobile site is really just a reformatted version of the responsively built desktop site.
+As such, stagnated mobile conversion rates cannot even be addressed as a specific problem to solve.

 The Numbers (Ouch)

-Mobile page-load times (performance) remain the weak link for RWD sites and are a primary contributing factor in poor conversion metrics.
-Report after report shows a direct correlation between page-load time increasesand conversion rate decreases.
-One reportshowed a 27% lift in conversion rates, for each second of pageload time improvement.
-Building a robust desktop retail experience is of course crucial, but trying to cram that same rich experience into a smartphone by simply re-formatting the pages is clearly not working.
+Mobile page-load times (performance) remain the weak link for RWD sites.
+They are a primary contributing factor to poor conversion metrics.
+Report after report shows a direct correlation between page-load time increases and conversion rate decreases.
+One report showed a 27% lift in conversion rates, for each second of page load time improvement.
+Building a robust desktop retail experience is of course crucial.
+But trying to cram that same rich experience into a smartphone by simply re-formatting the pages is clearly not working.

-As evidence of this fact consider that, according to a Monetate report, the US mobile conversion rate for retailers in the US was 1.54% in Q1 2017, a DROP from Q4 2016, when it was 1.65%.
-Looking back even further to the quarterly reports between 2013-2017, we can see that mobile conversion rates stay stuck between 1 and 2%.
+As evidence of this fact consider that, according to a Monetate report, the US mobile conversion rate for retailers in the US was 1.54% in Q1 2017.
+That’s a DROP from Q4 2016, when it was 1.65%.
+Looking back even further to the quarterly reports between 2013 to 2017?
+We can see that mobile conversion rates stay stuck between 1 and 2%.
 Essentially, these numbers have been static and unimproved for 5+ years.
 In this same time period, the average percentage of global web pages rendered to mobile devices jumped from 16% in 2013 to over 50% in 2017.

-For an increasing number of retailers, commerce-enabled native apps offer some relief from this conversion problem, since they convert at a rate that is typically 4-6X higher than mobile web traffic.
-Apps load fast and sit on the consumer’s smartphone, always-on, and ready to take orders.
-While apps have to be discovered and downloaded, they are a powerful way to drive deeper engagement with the statistically smaller percentage of users that drive the majority of a retailers business.
+For an increasing number of retailers, commerce-enabled native apps offer some relief from this conversion problem.
+They do this by converting at a rate that is typically 4-6X higher than mobile web traffic.
+Apps load fast and sit on the consumer’s smartphone, always-on, on and ready to take orders.
+While you need to discover and download apps, they are a powerful way to drive deeper engagement with the statistically smaller percentage of users that drive the majority of a retailer’s business.

 Google’s Role, Google’s Solution

 Google is a smart company, with smart people working for them.
-So, in 2015, Google saw his trend toward apps coming and introduced a solution to the mobile website conversion problem called Progressive Web Apps (PWAs).
-This is an odd choice in a name, since this is really a toolkit for increasing browser-based mobile site performance by mimicking on-device caching of data.
+So, in 2015, Google saw its trend toward apps coming and introduced a solution to the mobile website conversion problem.
+They called them Progressive Web Apps (PWAs).
+This is an odd choice in a name since this is really a toolkit for increasing browser-based mobile site performance by mimicking on-device caching of data.
 (Why they put the word “apps” in the name is beyond me… but I digress).

 Progressive Web Apps Are Not Apps

 Despite the word “app” on the name, PWAs are not apps.
 They are a methodology.
 A set of guidelines.
 A toolkit.
-A list of rules to follow for developers, allowing them to build and render mobile sites in ways that significantly improve their pageload times/performance.
-They do this by merging the best of what apps offer (speed) and the best of the mobile web (easy access by anyone).
+A list of rules to follow for developers.
+They allow them to build and render mobile sites in ways that significantly improve their page load times/performance.
+They do this by merging the best of what apps offer (speed) and the best of the mobile web.
+(Easy access by anyone).
 And, because the PWA “shell” is separated from the content that is served within it, the experience just “feels” more app-like.
-It’s on-device, fast and removed the “disconnect” that slow pageload speeds can impart.
+It’s on-device, fast, and removed the “disconnect” that slow page load speeds can impart.

 The Need For Speed: Caching and Service Workers

-Google launched PWAs by using its Android operating system as a sort of Trojan Horse, by adding what are called Service Workers to it.
-Service Workers are pieces of code (Javascript files) that are built into the operating system to facilitate the input of data from one API (in this case the retail e-commerce platform) and another API to store (cache) that data separately, on the device.
+Google launched PWAs by using its Android operating system as a sort of Trojan Horse.
+They did this by adding something called Service Workers to it.
+Service Workers are pieces of code (Javascript files) that are built into the operating system.
+They facilitate the input of data from one API (in this case the retail e-commerce platform) and another API.
+Then store (cache) that data separately, on the device.

 Web-Based Push

 Another benefit of PWAs is that they mimic one of the big native app differentiators: push notifications.
-Again, since the “shell” of the PWA is “downloaded” and stored on the user’s homescreen, like a native app, a retailer can send messages that pop up, only to customers who choose to add the icon to their phone.
+Again, since the “shell” of the PWA is “downloaded” and stored on the user’s home screen, like a native app, a retailer can send messages that pop up.
+But only to customers who choose to add the icon to their phone.
 Since it’s likely that this message is going to a very dedicated customer, it is also highly likely they will act upon that call to action in the message and buy something.
 This helps drive increased conversion rates.

 Compliance Measurement and the “SEO Carrot”

-Google has wisely created a tool for measuring PWA compliance (called Lighthouse) and is pushing the advantages of compliance while it continues to educate the developer community and court big retailers.
+Google has wisely created a tool for measuring PWA compliance called Lighthouse.
+They are pushing the advantages of compliance while continuing to educate the developer community and court big retailers.

-Google has a seriously valuable carrot to dangle for retailers considering adopting the PWA standards, in the form of promised preferential SEO page-rank.
-Reaping the rewards of turbo-charging their Google page-rank might be reason alone to move to a PWA (regarding ROI) for some.
+Google has a seriously valuable carrot to dangle for retailers considering adopting the PWA standards.
+They can promise preferential SEO page rank.
+Reaping the rewards of turbo-charging their Google page rank might be reason alone to move to a PWA (regarding ROI) for some.

 Adoption: Slow Start, But Apple Finally On-Board

-For a while, Google and its Android OS was alone in supporting Service Workers.
-But, as developers started using the PWA toolkit and seeing results, a lot of pressure was put on Apple and it finally introduced support for Service Workers in its latest iOS version release.
+For a while, Google and its Android OS were alone in supporting Service Workers.
+But, as developers started using the PWA toolkit and seeing results, a lot of pressure was put on Apple.
+Finally, they introduced support for Service Workers in its latest iOS version release.
 Translation: PWAs (and the Service Workers so key to their advantage) now work on iPhones!
 For many retailers we work with, this was cited as a reason they were staying in wait-and-see mode on PWAs.

 While Google is getting some PWA traction among content-serving websites, retailers in the US have been slow to jump on board.
-Even with Apple supporting Service Workers, many retailers are so deeply entrenched with their (slow on mobile) RWD sites that the notion of going “back to the future” and launching a dedicated “m-dot” site causes them angst.
+Even with Apple supporting Service Workers, many retailers are so deeply entrenched with their (slow on mobile) RWD sites.
+The notion of going “back to the future” and launching a dedicated “m-dot” site causes them angst.

 Currently, there are only a few US retailers with live PWA mobile sites.
 One worth mentioning is Lancôme.
 We currently have several large PWA projects underway and are starting to get requests for more information.
 If a PWA is on your radar or if you have questions, please reach out.